tekanoma/GoStreamRecord/README.md

 I started this project as my own Recordurbate V2 with webUI because i had some "issues" like long [restart time](https://github.com/oliverjrose99/Recordurbate/issues/77), [not all users are found](https://github.com/oliverjrose99/Recordurbate/issues/76), [status about recorders](https://github.com/oliverjrose99/Recordurbate/issues/75) (Still in developmen).
 And others that you'll see further down this page.

+All of my example commands will be in linux.
+But its very few, and most if not all are the same on windows/mac.

 __API NOTE__: The api is basically un-tested after adding login credentials.
 The plan is to use API secret key in the future for credentials via API.

 ## Core Features